SAMPLE COURSE DESCRIPTION

-Pre: indicates the prerequisites necessary to register for a course, which may include courses, general education designation, class standing, consent of the instructor or departmental approval.
+Pre: indicates the prerequisites necessary to register for a course, which may include courses, general education designation, class standing, consent of the instructor or instructor approval (consent), or departmental approval.
 Some prerequisites may be taken concurrently.
 When a department has a prerequisite common to a large group of courses, that fact is noted in italics preceding these course listings as a blanket statement.

 Co-requisite indicates that the course must be taken in conjunction with another course.

 Frequency of course will determine how often the course is offered.
-(Fall only) means that the course is offered only in the fall, (Spring only) means the course is offered only in the spring.
-(Alt. years) means that the course is offered every other year.
+Fall only means that the course is offered only in the fall, Spring only means the course is offered only in the spring.
+Alt. years means that the course is offered only every other year.

-Cross‑listed courses (Cross-listed as ABCD 123) indicates that the course fulfills a requirement in more than one department and specifies the alternate departmental course listing.
+Cross-listed courses indicates that the course fulfills a requirement in more than one department and specifies the alternate departmental course listing.

 Non-Introductory (NI) courses are 200-level with an explicitly stated course prerequisite, or 300-level or higher.